-- whether the burial or placement of ashes is perpetual (forever) or renewable (for a fixed time, which can be renewed) tenure and any conditions that affect that tenure - legal requirements applying to the interment right under the Cemeteries and Crematoria Act 2013 or regulations, including - who can exercise the right and how the operator will determine who will inherit any rights - whether a memorial is included in the contract and if any requirements or standards apply to the memorial - an itemised list of fees and charges, including the basis for any charges to meet religious or cultural, or Aboriginal cultural or spiritual requirements. - payment terms.
+- whether the burial or placement of ashes is perpetual (forever) or renewable (for a fixed time, which can be renewed) tenure and any conditions that affect that tenure - legal requirements applying to the interment right under the Cemeteries and Crematoria Act 2013 or regulations, including - who can exercise the right and how the operator will determine who will inherit any rights - whether a memorial is included in the contract and if any requirements or standards apply to the memorial - All relevant details regarding fees and charges that are being applied - payment terms.

-There must be a summary of the agreement between the customer and operator, including any specific conditions the customer must comply with.
+There must be a summary of the agreement between the customer and operator, including any specific or special conditions.
 There must be a signed declaration from both the Operator (or their authorised agent, such as a funeral director) and the customer, that the terms and conditions have been explained and that there has been sufficient time and privacy to consider the contract.
 The customer must also declare that they have provided true and correct information.